GrillingUXO/GrillingUXO/README.md

 - 👋 Hi, I’m @GrillingUXO
-- 👀 I’m interested in Music & material engineering
+- 👀 I’m interested in Music
 - I’m currently using(learning as well) C++ & Python & Java, but my Java is as damn as hell
 - u can call me Dan(DaMn!)